KnowEnG/quickstart-demos/pipeline_readmes/README-SC.md

 #### B) consensus_matrix.txt - Bootstrap Consensus Matrix File
 - This file contains a matrix with the genomic spreadsheet sample_ids as the row and column names.
 The values in the matrix indicate the proportion of the number of bootstraps where the corresponding samples co-cluster.
 If bootstrapping was not used, these values will be binary {0, 1}.

-#### C) top_genes_by_cluster.txt - Cluster Genes Spreadsheet File
+#### C) top_features_by_cluster.txt - Cluster Features Spreadsheet File
-- This file contains a matrix with the cluster numbers as the columns headers and stable Ensembl gene_ids as the rows.
-A ‘1’ in this table indicates that the row gene was one of the top 100 most important (highest scoring) genes for that specific column cluster.
+- This file contains a matrix with the cluster numbers as the columns headers and feature identifiers as the rows.
+If the KN was used in the analysis, feature identifiers will be the stable Ensembl gene_ids.
+A ‘1’ in this table indicates that the row feature was one of the top 100 most important (highest scoring) features for that specific column cluster.
 All other values are 0.
 Importance is calculated as the average value across the cluster.
 If the Knowledge Network was used, then it is the average of the stationary probabilities of the random walks on each sample.
-This file can be used in the Gene Set Characterization pipeline.
+If features are genes, this file can be used in the Gene Set Characterization pipeline.

-#### D) gene_avgs_by_cluster.txt - Cluster Means Spreadsheet File
+#### D) feature_avgs_by_cluster.txt - Cluster Means Spreadsheet File
-- This file contains a matrix with the cluster numbers as the columns headers and stable Ensembl gene_ids as the rows.
-The values in this table are the mean value for the row gene for that specific column cluster.
+- This file contains a matrix with the cluster numbers as the columns headers and feature identifiers as the rows.
+If the KN was used in the analysis, feature identifiers will be the stable Ensembl gene_ids.
+The values in this table are the mean value for the row feature for that specific column cluster.
 If the Knowledge Network was used, then it is the average of the stationary probabilities of the random walks on each sample, otherwise it is the mean of the original input values.

 #### E) clustering_evalutations.txt - Phenotype Association File (if phenotypic input provided)
 - The columns of this file are defined as follows: